thma/WhyHaskellMatters/README.md

 - it does not depend on anything other than its parameters, so when invoked in a different context or at a different time with the same arguments, it will produce the same result.

-Purity makes it easy to reason about code, as it is so close to the mathematical calculus.
+Purity makes it easy to reason about code, as it is so close to mathematical calculus.
-The properties of Haskell programs can thus often be determined with equational reasoning.
+The properties of a Haskell program can thus often be determined with equational reasoning.

 Purity also improves testability: It is much easier to set up tests without worrying about mocks or stubs to factor out access to backend layers.

+All the functions that we have seen so far are all *pure* code that is free from side effects.

+So how can we achieve side effects like writing to a database or serving HTTP requests in Haskell?

+The Haskell language designers came up with a solution that distinguishes Haskell from most other languages:
+Side effects are always explicitly declared in the function type signature.
+In the next section we will learn how exactly this works.

 ### Explicit side effects with the IO Monad